keboola/developers-docs/extend/registration/index.md

 ## Registration
 The registration process is simple, but it must be done by Keboola.
 To register your extension, please fill in the [checklist](/extend/registration/checklist) and contact us.
+When your component is registered, you will receive it's **Component ID**.

 ### UI Options
 Each extension will receive a **Generic UI**.
 The generic UI will always show a text field for entering the